-Employers eligible to claim the credit for qualified sick and family leave wages and/or the employee retention credit can reduce their deposits by the amount of their anticipated credits.
+Employers eligible to claim the credit for qualified sick and family leave wages, the employee retention credit, and/or the COBRA premium assistance credit can reduce their deposits by the amount of their anticipated credits.
+You may reduce your deposits of federal employment taxes in anticipation of the COBRA premium assistance credit with regard to a period of coverage as of the date you are entitled to the credit.
 Employers won't be subject to an FTD penalty for reducing their deposits if certain conditions are met.
-See the instructions for line 11b and line 11c for more information on these credits.
+See the instructions for line 11b, line 11c, line 11d, and line 11e, later, for more information on these credits.
 For more information on reducing deposits, see Notice 2020-22, 2020-17 I.R.B.
-664, available at IRS.gov/irb/2020-17 IRB#NOT-2020-22.
-Also see
+664, available at IRS.gov/irb/2020-17_IRB#NOT-2020-22, and Notice 2021-24, 2021-18 I.R.B.
+1122, available at IRS.gov/irb/2021-18_IRB#NOT-2021-24.

-IRS.gov/ERC and IRS.gov/PLC for more information, including examples, about reducing deposits.
 See the instructions for line 16, later, for information on adjusting tax liabilities reported on line 16 or Schedule B (Form 941) for nonrefundable credits.